circleci/circleci.test/README.md

 ```

 The first test is not a unit test because it calls `read-parse`, a function
-that performs I/O. The `enforce-isolation` fixture will cause it to fail, while
+that performs I/O. The `isolation/enforce` fixture will cause it to fail, while
 the second one will succeed because it only calls `parse`, which is pure.
 The
 third test will also pass because it has explicitly been flagged with `^:io`.

 The default isolation blocks use of network and file access and whitelists
 `deftest`s which are tagged with `^:io` and `^:integration`.
 You can pass
-arguments to `enforce-isolation` which will provide a fixture that looks for
+arguments to `isolation/enforce` which will provide a fixture that looks for
 different set of selector tags or uses a different predicate to determine
 which things to block: